sqfmi/beepy-docs/docs/faq.md

 ### Does Beepberry come with a case?

 No, but you can [3D print your own case](/docs/3D).
-We'll be offering a CNC case and a plastic case soon.
+We'll be offering a case soon.
 The Beepberry can also be used as is (with the addition of a rubber band).

 ### My Beepberry LED is always on